-External advisors may be invited from industry or a non-UNC institution to work with students but, without having status as graduate faculty advisors, they cannot serve as voting committee members.
+Technical consultants may be invited from industry or a non-UNC institution to work with students but, if they do not have status as graduate faculty advisors, they cannot serve as voting committee members.

 For the purposes of external oversight and academic quality standards, Examination Committees are intended to be inter-collegiate and interdisciplinary.
 If all members of the committee are from the same Department, the Graduate School will appoint a Graduate School Representative (i.e. an additional interdisciplinary member) to the Examination Committee.
-If, however, students choose a faculty member from outside the unit or college, this member may serve as the Graduate School representative.
+If, however, students choose a faculty member from outside the unit or college, this member may serve as the Graduate School representative.1